For women considering elective hysterectomy

 While many women who have adenomyosis have no symptoms, it can cause the uterus

 can sometimes be identified by ultrasound, or more definitively by MRI, and confirmed

 If you have exhausted all natural measures and still have persistent heavy bleeding,

-you may want to enquire further about this potential diagnosis.
+you may want to ask about adenomyosis as a potential diagnosis.

 Endometrial ablation is one alternative to hysterectomy now available, along

-with the Mirena IUD; either may be considered in certain cases.
+with the Mirena IUD and either may be considered in certain cases.